VPAC/seqpar/sequentialandparallelprogramming.md

 end program SharedHello
 ```

 Comparison should be made between the scoping of private variables and a directive in OpenMP called threadprivate.
 The threadprivate directive allows variables to be replicated with each thread having its own copy and thus can be used to make global scope (C) variables or common blocks (Fortran) local and persistent to a thread through multiple parallel regions.
 The directive appears after the declaration of listed variables/common blocks.
-Because each thread then gets its own copy of the variabledata written by one thread is not visible to other threads.
+Because each thread then gets its own copy of the variable data written by one thread is not visible to other threads.

 ```
 PROGRAM THREADPRIV